tip-org/tools-paper/paper.md

 polymorphic recursion.
 They take extra care to do monomorphisation before defunctionalisation to be able to have simply typed closures.

-INDUCTION: We are adding more kinds of induction, including recursion-induction and well-founded induction on the size of data types.
+We want to add more kinds of induction, including recursion-induction and well-founded induction on the size of data types.

-Future backends: Leon, Smallcheck, THF, TFF

-Coinduction (reference to CVC work)

-extra features e.g. inductive predicates
+We would also like to add inductive predicates, and coinductive types as in CVC4.

 \printbibliography